distantnative/panel-bar/README.md

 ```

 ### Login Icon <a id="OptionLogin"></a>
-If the visitor is not logged-in to the panel, instead of the panelBar a sign-in icon is shown on the top-right of the page.
+If the visitor is not logged-in to the panel, instead of the panelBar a sign-in icon is shown on the bottom-right of the page.
 To deactivate that icon include:
 ```php
 c::set('panelBar.login', false);
 ```